 Wireframes have a variety of applications for a variety of people.
-Most commonly they are used by UX and UI designers in the early stages of a project to outline how content might be displayed.
+Most commonly, they are used by UX and UI designers in the early stages of a project to outline how content might be displayed.
 But they can be useful tools for virtually anyone that needs a good visual way to help bring tangibility to an abstract idea.

 Let’s talk a bit more about how product managers, in particular, can use wireframes.

-Imagine you wanted to include a very simple user story in your next sprint—say, a signup form for a free trial of your software.
+Imagine you wanted to include a straightforward user story in your next sprint—say, a signup form for a free trial of your software.
 Which of the following options do you think your product management team would prefer to have up on the screen as you walked them through this story?